christoforos-nikolaou/MolBioMedClass/README.md

  * How we may use these distances to group individuals/items in clusters

 ### Practical Exercises in R
-We will be using R to
+We will be using R to analyze data and so assignments will be based on R. You are strongly advised to install R and R studio in your work computers.

 ### Reading
  * Points of Significance.
 [Comparing Samples I](https://www.dropbox.com/s/ph6ctkubpfdzc3t/CompI.pdf)